SDUSoftRobotics/2026_NatCommun_Goshtasbi/README.md

 3. Extract from experimental data
    - Maximum force (used as label)

-Example datasets are provided for:
+**Example datasets are provided for:**

-- 1D sensor diameter of 1.5 mm for all 3 media
+- 1D preliminary results for all 3 media

-- 2D sensor
+- 2D preliminary results for oil-filled sensor

 - Underwater 1D sensor